Last Updated on November 8, 2022.

-> - Bacterial infections in the hedgehog have been attributed to Pasturella spa., Bordetella bronchiseptica, and Corymebacterium spp.
+- Bacterial infections in the hedgehog have been attributed to Pasteurella spa., Bordetella bronchiseptica, and Corynebacterium spp.
 (Mitchell)

-> - “One of the most common causes of pneumonia in hedgehogs is the bacterium Bordetella bronchiseptica, which causes kennel cough in dogs.
+- “One of the most common causes of pneumonia in hedgehogs is the bacterium Bordetella bronchiseptica, which causes kennel cough in dogs.
 It might be wise to limit contact between dogs and hedgehogs.
 All dogs in the house should be vaccinated against kennel cough.”
 (Axelson)

 - Clinical manifestations of respiratory infection include rhinitis, laryngitis, tracheitis, and pneumonia.
 (Mitchell).